 - Vibrance – this lets you set color saturation in a way that respects the existing saturation of colors in the picture – low-saturation colors are affected more.

-These controls offers two methods: Manual Channel Mixing and Automatic.
+These controls offer two methods: Manual Channel Mixing and Automatic.
 In the first method, use the Red, Green, and Blue sliders to set how strongly each channel influences the final picture.
 The default settings corresponds to the values that are normally used for grayscale conversion.
 In Automatic, use the Toning slider to control the channel sliders indirectly.
 Watch the main preview window to judge the best value to use.

 Use the tone curve for fine control over the brightness levels in a picture.
 You can edit the curve by dragging the handles on it to new positions; these set the path that the brightness curve should take.
 To add new handles anywhere on the curve, click in the place where you want to add the handle.
 Right-click over a handle to delete it.